 Sturm, Ruger & Company, Inc. (the "Company") is principally engaged in the design, manufacture, and sale of firearms to domestic customers.
-Approximately 99% of the Company's total sales for the year ended December 31, 2010 were from the firearms segment, and approximately 1% was from investment castings.
-Export sales represent less than 6% of firearms sales.
-The Company's design and manufacturing operations are located in the United States and most product content is domestic.
+Approximately 99% of the Company's total sales for the year ended December 31, 2011 were from the firearms segment, and approximately 1% was from investment castings.
+Export sales represent approximately 5% of firearms sales.
+The Company's design and manufacturing operations are located in the United States and almost all product content is domestic.